-Sexually transmitted diseases ("STDs") were the most common form of communicable disease with 52,000 cases reported in the state in 2013, according to data released by the state Department of Health in 2014.
+Prior to the COVID-19 Pandemic of 2020-22, sexually transmitted diseases ("STDs") were the most common form of communicable disease with 52,000 cases reported in the state in 2017, according to data released annually by the state Department of Health.
 (The state statistics only cover diseases required to be reported to the Department, excluding such frequent illnesses as the common cold and other diseases).
-Hepatitis C, a blood-borne illness affecting the liver, was the second-most common communicable disease, with nearly 6,700 cases reported in 2013.
-Other reported cases included Lyme disease (3,766); influenza (3,337); salmonella (1,062); and streptococcus (894).
+Influenza ranked second with over 13,000 cases of various strains.
+Hepatitis C, a blood-borne illness affecting the liver, had some 7,500 cases reported in 2017.

 For primarily childhood diseases, there were a reported 480 cases of chicken pox; 41 of mumps; and 3 of measles.
 No cases of polio were reported.